edmond-dev/nextjs-blog/posts/ssg-ssr.md

  - compilers and language tools
  - For client in web programming, I only utilize http and go html packages.

- My goal is *I just develop and build softwares and systems for all*
+ My goal is *I just want to develop and build softwares and systems for all*